defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 ## Across government

-The Cabinet Office expects all UK government departments and arms-length bodies to follow a Secure by Design approach.
+Cabinet Office policy is that all government departments and arms-length bodies must be Secure by Design.

 Following a Secure by Design approach, you will: